scyyh11/PaddleOCR/docs/version3.x/pipeline_usage/PP-DocTranslation.en.md

 paddleocr pp_doctranslation -i vehicle_certificate-1.png --target_language en --qianfan_api_key your_api_key
 ```

-The examples above use the Paddle inference engine by default.
+The examples above use the local `paddle_static` inference engine by default.
 To run them, first install PaddlePaddle by following [PaddlePaddle Framework Installation](../paddlepaddle_installation.en.md).

-To run inference with the `transformers` engine, first install the required dependencies by following [Inference Engine and Configuration](../inference_engine.en.md):
+If you choose `transformers` as the inference engine, make sure the Transformers environment is configured by following [Inference Engine and Configuration](../inference_engine.en.md), and then run the following command:

 ```bash
 # Use the transformers engine for inference
 paddleocr pp_doctranslation -i vehicle_certificate-1.png --target_language en --qianfan_api_key your_api_key \
     --engine transformers
 ```

+In most scenarios, the default `paddle_static` inference engine delivers better inference performance and is the recommended first choice.

 <details><summary><b>Command line supports more parameter settings.
 Click to expand for detailed description of command line parameters</b></summary>
 <table>